 ARK: Survival Evolved

-It’s a survival game through and through, with advanced building, farming, hunting, and tribes.
-ARK captures the idea of surviving in an open playground with other players, almost to a fault.
-Events happen in real time, meaning that your unattended hut is prime loot territory while you’re sawing logs.
+It’s a survival game, if there ever was one, with advanced building, farming, hunting, and tribes.
+ARK: Survival Evolved captures the idea of surviving in an open playground with other players, for better or for worse.
+Events happen in real-time, so your unattended hut is prime loot territory while you’re sawing logs.